flowx-ai/docs-flowx/docs/building-blocks/node/exclusive-gateway-node.md

 ```

 :::info
 Essentially, you are accessing a specific value or property within a structured data object.
 The format is usually `input.{{key from where you want to access a value}}`.
-In simpler terms, it's a way to verify if a particular property within your input data structure (input.application.company.vat) is set to the value true.
+In simpler terms, it's a way to verify if a particular property within your input data structure (input.application.company.vat key attached to Switch UI element) is set to the value true.
 If it is, the condition is met and returns true; otherwise, it returns false.
 :::

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/release34/config_example_xor.png)